anhinga/2019-python-drafts/vispy/atparty-2019/README.md

 It is possible to edit the code on the book site and observe the changes.
 One can note that when one gradually replaces `43758.5453123` by `4375.`, `437.`, `43.`, and `4.`, the image acquires more and more non-random structure.

-Then, if one replaces `vec2(12.9898,78.233)` with the current mouse position, one obtains an interactive animation controlled by mouse.
+Then, if one replaces `vec2(12.9898,78.233)` with the current mouse position, one obtains an interactive shader controlled by mouse.

 ```c
 float fract_sin_dot (vec2 uv) {